kaehuang/MLDB/dao/multioutput_nn/README.md

 # DaoNet: A Hybrid Neural Network for the Dao Game

 ## Overview
 This document describes the architecture, training, and functionality of `DaoNet`, a neural network model developed for analyzing and predicting outcomes in the Dao board game.
 The model is designed to perform both classification (game outcome) and regression (remoteness score) tasks.
+We are utilizing a larger game dataset to see if we can use ML to improve database compression.

 ## Data Preparation and Encoding
 - **Dataset**: The model is trained on data from a file named 'dao.csv'.